senadkurtisi/Multivariate-Time-Series-Forecast/README.md

 <img src="imgs/forecast.png" width="575" height="350">

-The model is succesfull in estimating the position of the peaks and increasing trend of the sequence, but has difficulty in estimating the exact values of the sequence.
+The model is succesfull in estimating the position of the peaks, but has difficulty in estimating the exact values of the sequence.
 With respect to that bellow we can see a table with final evaluation metrics.

 | Train MAE. | Validation MAE. | Test MAE. |